gonzex/test_abidocs/doc/tutorials/gw2.md

 This lesson should take about one hour to be completed (also including the reading of Bruneval[2006] and Lebegue[2003]).

-  * 1. The preliminary Kohn-Sham band structure calculation.
-  * 2. Calculation of the screening file.
-  * 3. Finding the Fermi energy and the bottom of the valence band.
-  * 4. Computing a GW spectral function, and the plasmon satellite of Aluminum.

-* * *

-####

-### ** 1\.
-The preliminary Kohn-Sham band structure calculation. **
+## 1 The preliminary Kohn-Sham band structure calculation

 _Before beginning, you might consider to work in a different subdirectory as for the other lessons.
 Why not "Work_gw2" ?_